Seagate/cortx-experiments/S3/Full-Fake-TTFB/README.md

   with increasing number of s3server instances.
 Thus, separate POC is needed for auth server RPS research.
 Results here are only applicable to s3server instances.
+* `R/W ratio` is `read_throughput` divided by `write_throughput`, i.e. how much
+  faster we can read than we can write.

-Conclusions from the test results:
+Conclusions from the test results on READ:

 * With object sizes up to 256KB, RPS is over 200.
 With 20 instances, this gives 4k RPS per node, as required by DR.  We are thinking of 30 instances per node, which